Special Education Advisory Committee (SEAC)

 All students require support from teachers, classmates, family, and friends in order to benefit fully from their school experience.
 Some students have special needs that require additional supports beyond those ordinarily received in the regular classroom setting.
 Ottawa Catholic School Board students who have behavioural, communication, intellectual, physical, or multiple exceptionalities may require special education services or special education programs to enable them to attend school and to benefit fully from their school experience.
 Such students may be formally identified as exceptional pupils.
 Our Board’s Special Education and Advisory Committee (SEAC) makes recommendations to the Board in respect of any matter affecting the establishment, development and delivery of special education programs and services for exceptional pupils.

-- Chantal Demers – Down Syndrome Association National Capital Region (DSA-NCR)
+- Charlene White – Down Syndrome Association National Capital Region (DSA-NCR)

-- Joanne Mayne (alternate) – Down Syndrome Association National Capital Region (DSA-NCR)
+- Carlos Probst (alternate) Down Syndrome Association National Capital Region (DSA-NCR)

-- Natasha Ell Saunders – Alternate Rep for Autism Ontario, Ottawa Chapter
+- Natasha Ell Saunders – Autism Ontario, Ottawa Chapter

 - John Johnson – Brain Injury Association (Ottawa Valley)

-- Mirs Yasiri (alternate) – ABC Association for Bright Children
+- Mira Yasiri – ABC Association for Bright Children (alternate)

 SEAC agenda and meeting minutes